coq-community/chapar/README.md

 ### Coq Framework

-The Coq definitions and proofs are located in the `coq` directory.
+The Coq definitions and proofs are located in the `theories` directory.
 The code location of the definitions and lemmas presented in the paper are listed below.

 #### Semantics and the Proof Technique